pivotal-cf/docs-pks/vsphere-nsxt-rpd-mpd.hbs.md

 - An external shared datastore (using NFS or iSCSI, for instance) must be provided to store Kubernetes Pod PV (Persistent Volumes).
 - Three ESXi hosts are required per Compute cluster because of the vSAN cluster requirements.
 For data protection, vSAN creates two copies of the data and requires one witness.

-For more information on using vSAN with Tanzu Kubernetes Grid Integrated Edition, see <a href="./vsphere-persistent-storage.html">PersistentVolume Storage Options on vSphere</a>.
+For more information on using vSAN with {{  vars.product }}, see <a href="./vsphere-persistent-storage.html">PersistentVolume Storage Options on vSphere</a>.

 #### Future Growth